Gun control measures proposed by Trump, lawmakers after Florida school shooting

 Cutting ties with the NRA

-In wake of the high school shooting, multiple companies cut ties with the National Rifle Association, the powerful nonprofit that advocates for gun rights.
+Trump encouraged lawmakers not to be afraid to disagree with the NRA, the powerful nonprofit that advocates for gun rights, during a televised meeting with lawmakers.

+“I’m a fan of the NRA,” Trump said.
+“There’s no bigger fan.
+I'm a big fan of the NRA.
+These are great people, these great patriots.
+They love our country.
+But that doesn't mean we have to agree on everything.”

-Among the companies that severed ties with the NRA are: Avis Budget Group, Enterprise Holdings, MetLife, United and Delta.
+Several companies have cut ties with the NRA since the Parkland school shooting.
+Among them are: Avis Budget Group, Enterprise Holdings, MetLife, United and Delta.

-After Delta announced it was severing ties with the NRA, New York Governor Andrew Cuomo tweeted his support.
+After Atlanta-based Delta announced it was severing ties with the NRA, Georgia Lt.
+Gov. Casey Cagle threatened to kill a proposed tax break on jet fuel as retribution.
+Cagle is a gubernatorial candidate.

+The threat prompted liberal governors nationwide to court the airline, including New York Gov. Andrew Cuomo who tweeted his support and encouraged Delta to move its headquarters north.

 “Now more than ever the NRA is showing just how out of step they are with the American people,” Cuomo said in a statement, calling the NRA's agenda “dangerous.”

-"While Georgia politicians may disagree with the airline's principled stand, we here in the Empire State welcome Delta with open arms, and invite them to move their headquarters here," Cuomo said.

-"Hey @delta—Virginia is for lovers and airline hubs.
-You're welcome here any time," Virginia Gov. Ralph Northam added.

-The NRA slammed companies like Delta – and lawmakers encouraging them – for not supporting the Second Amendment.
+The NRA has fired back at companies like Delta – and at the lawmakers encouraging them – for allegedly not supporting the Second Amendment.

-"Ultimately, our members are passionate #2A supporters.
-Having those on the left pushing for a boycott to pressure companies to drop discounts just shows how out of touch some are," the NRA tweeted on Feb.
-27.
+“Ultimately, our members are passionate #2A supporters.
+Having those on the left pushing for a boycott to pressure companies to drop discounts just shows how out of touch some are,” the NRA said on Twitter.

 Fox News’ Jennifer Earl, Matt Finn and The Associated Press contributed to this report.